Tier 1 (Entrepreneur) visa

 - have registered with Companies House as a director of a UK company or registered with HM Revenue & Customs as self-employed within six months of being granted immigration permission as a Tier 1 (Entrepreneur) visa holder and continue to be registered and engaged in business activity in the UK;

-- have invested the full £200,000 / £50,000 into the UK business.
+- have invested the full £200,000/£50,000 (depending on the source of the funding) into the UK business.
 The investment cannot include the cost of any residential accommodation or be invested in businesses involved in property development, management or investment.
 The investment also cannot be used for the applicant’s remuneration or to purchase the business;

 - have created the equivalent of two new full-time roles for settled workers in the UK that have existed for at least 12 months.
-Settled workers include British citizens, EEA and Swiss citizens and individuals who do not have any time restrictions on their stay in the UK.
+Settled workers include British/Irish citizens; those who have settled status/ILR/Permanent Residence; those who are resident under the EU Settlement Scheme; and British Overseas Territories citizens and Commonwealth citizens who are in the UK under the UK Ancestry category.
 The jobs do not have to be in existence at the time that the extension application is submitted but must have existed at some point during the initial period of immigration permission; and

 Applicants may be eligible to apply for ILR: